Tax Liability Changes Coming April 2026 – Is Your Umbrella Supply Chain Ready?

 • In supply chains without an agency, the end client will assume this responsibility.

-This represents a fundamental change in how tax risk is managed across labour supply chains, with the goal of reducing non-compliance.
+This represents a fundamental change in how organisations manage tax risk across labour supply chains, aiming to reduce non-compliance.

 Why This Matters